fairDataSociety/FIPs/text/0061-personal-storage.md

 File type represents the classification of a file based on its contents, format or structure.
 File types can include regular files, directories, symbolic links, sockets, and special files such as block and character devices.
 Default: 0100000 for regular file and 0040000 for directory.
 Other type can be found [here](https://pubs.opengroup.org/onlinepubs/7908799/xsh/sysstat.h.html).

 File permission represents read, write and execute permissions on file for user, usergroup and everyone else in form of 3 octals.
 Default: 0600 for file and 0700 for directory.

+### Sharing

+Sharing an already uploaded file into POD must be done in a way that does not reveal the POD password.
+Since the metadata of the file is stored in a form encrypted with the POD password, this data must be decrypted before sharing.

+In order to share a file with other user, it is necessary to encrypt the original file metadata (`interface FileMetadata`) with a different encryption key and then share the ID of this encrypted metadata after upload.
+On the Swarm network, this identifier would be the Encrypted Swarm Reference (128 characters long) that consists of the Content Address and the Encryption key.

 ## Addressing
 In order to address pods, files and directories, the concept leverages the Swarm Epoch-based Feeds.